 The Bilingual Family Specialist is a bilingual/bicultural individual who works closely with school staff members (e.g., Office of English Learners office staff, special education staff, teachers, administrators), students, parents, and professionals in the community.
 They serve as a connection between bicultural families and the school and interprets and translates informal communications.
 In addition to their many duties, the secondary Bilingual Family Specialists plan and implement the annual Latino Youth Leadership Conference (LYLC).
 Elementary and secondary Bilingual Family Specialists plan and support Harvesting Dreams and other countywide activities.

-The EL Resource Counselor provides direct counseling services to English learners and their families in the assigned secondary school(s).
-These services include: individual and group counseling, workshops for parents and students, and crisis intervention for EL Extension students referred by teachers, administrators, guidance counselors, nurses, school staff, parents, and/or self.
+The EL Counselor provides direct counseling services to English learners and their families in the assigned secondary school(s).
+These services include: individual and group counseling, workshops for parents and students, and crisis intervention for ELs referred by teachers, administrators, guidance counselors, nurses, school staff, parents, and/or self.

 Workshops, Activities and Events

 The Latino Youth Leadership Conference is held annually for selected Latino students in 8th through 12th grades.
 The purpose of this one-day conference is to:

 - Foster leadership among Latino students by involving the students in the coordination of the event;

 - Inspire Latino students and provide positive role models by bringing successful Latinos as keynote speakers and workshop presenters;

 - Expose students to a college campus by holding the conference at a local college or university; and